Anti-graft chief to oversee Italy's Expo after arrests

-MILAN (Reuters) - Prime Minister Matteo Renzi has enlisted the head of Italy’s new anti-bribery authority to salvage preparations for Milan’s Expo 2015 world fair after a corruption scandal that risks disrupting the lucrative event.
+MILAN (Reuters) - Prime Minister Matteo Renzi has enlisted the head of Italy’s new anti-bribery authority to help salvage preparations for next year’s world fair Expo 2015 in Milan after a high-profile corruption scandal that risks disrupting the lucrative event.

 Seven former lawmakers, managers and public officials were arrested last week over alleged attempts to influence public tenders for the fair, which Italy hopes will attract 20 million visitors and help bolster a still feeble economic recovery.

-He gave no details of how the new task force would operate.
+He declined to give details of how the newly-created task-force would operate.

 Thousands of events and cultural activities will also take place at the site of Expo 2015, which will run for six months from next May and could generate around 10 billion euros.
 The exhibition takes place every five years.